-- If you enabled Reference registered data, use the Server and Folder drop-down menu to specify which folder the map image layer and associated feature layer will be published to on the hosting server.
+- If you are sharing a web scene layer that references registered data, use the Server and Folder drop-down menu to specify which folder the map image layer and associated feature layer will be published to on the hosting server.
 If the folder does not already exist, type in the name of the desired folder.

 - Under Share with, specify how the web layer will be shared: